-Best director Oscar to ‘Everything Everywhere’ Daniels duo
+‘Everything Everywhere’ duo win directing, writing Oscars

 Each 35 years old, the Daniels were the youngest and least experienced filmmakers in a group of directing nominees that also included 76-year-old Spielberg (“The Fabelmans”), 48-year-old Ruben Östlund (“Triangle of Sadness”) 59-year-old Todd Field (“Tár”) and 52-year-old Martin McDonagh (“The Banshees of Inisherin”).

-Their win comes almost exactly a year after the film’s release.
+Their wins come almost exactly a year after the film’s release.
 The Daniels’ only previous feature was the oddball dead-body comedy “Swiss Army Man.”
-At the time it might have seemed a pipedream that such a pair would win an award that has eluded star directors from Alfred Hitchcock to Ridley Scott to Quentin Tarantino.
+At the time it might have seemed a pipedream that such a pair would win the best director Oscar that has eluded star filmmakers from Alfred Hitchcock to Ridley Scott to Quentin Tarantino.

 But “Everything Everywhere,” which mixed the same kind of strangeness with elements of Hollywood sci-fi and action epics, stirred buzz – and inspired memes – from the start and became a magnet for awards in recent months.